szpajder/dumpvdl2/README.md

 all queues to grow indefinitely, but it makes sure that no frames get dropped.

 The high water mark threshold can be changed with `--output-queue-hwm` option.
+Set its value to 0 to disable the limit.

 ### Additional options for text formatting